bazel-contrib/bazel-lib/docs/copy_directory.md

 Copies a directory to another location.

-This rule uses a Bash command on Linux/macOS/non-Windows, and a cmd.exe command on Windows (no Bash is required).
+This rule uses a precompiled binary to perform the copy, so no shell is required.

 If using this rule with source directories, it is recommended that you use the `--host_jvm_args=-DBAZEL_TRACK_SOURCE_DIRECTORIES=1` startup option so that changes